-All share and the
+All the second states

 An error was made in the traffic section.
 The outbound trips per dwelling unit should be .37 not .31, resulting in 105 outbound trips per dwelling unit in the P.M. peak hour, not the 84 indicated.